A Literary historical science fiction mystery

-Now vaguely aware that this conversation was the entire lab’s center of attention, Doc looked around.
-Every head was averted and motionless, but he could feel their minds all over him like a wet shirt.
+Now aware that his conversation was the entire lab’s center of attention, Doc looked around again.
+Every head was averted and motionless, but he felt their minds all over him like a wet shirt.

 “TM,” he said calmly, “you mustn’t betray confidences, or pry into someone’s private affairs.
 In most cases it’s not polite, and in some cases it’s not legal.
 Find other ways to verify things.”

 “Yes, thank you, and goodbye, Doctor,” said the machine as it quickly turned and started rolling away.
 On its diagnostic display, Doc saw screens from Internet medical sites.

 “TM,” he called out, “You won't see any buttons in... unless someone has...
 Just tell Guy about our talk.
 He started this.
 He can finish it.”

 Immediately Bob nodded saying, “Yes!
 Certainly… Goodbye,” and put the telephone back in its cradle.
 Then he walked over to finish his business with the boss.